postmannen/steward/README.md

 Command/Event: Are type of message sent. `CommandACK`/`EventACK`/`CommandNACK`/`EventNACK`.
 Description of the differences are mentioned earlier.\
 Info: The command/event which is called a MessageType are present in both the Subject structure and the Message structure.
 The reason for this is that it is used both in the naming of a subject, and in the message for knowing what kind of message it is and how to handle it.

 Method: Are the functionality the message provide.
-Example could be `Shellcommand` or `Syslogforwarding`
+Example could be `CLICommand` or `Syslogforwarding`

 ##### Complete subject example